jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

 Task |labmodule|\.\ |labnum|\.4
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Mutation of objects and reusable items.
+Mutation of objects and creating reusable items.

 Template systems with single configuration files can lead to many **Snow-Flake** configuration items if not thought about early in the process.
 Without the use of parameters, the solution created in this lab would only be useful for one deployment.
-To highlight how an AS3 solution can be reused, we are going to change some of the extra variables in our Template creating additional services.
+To highlight how an AS3 solution could be reused, we are going to change some of the extra variables in our Template creating additional services.

 This lab is currently running 3 different applications.
-Through this point of the lab we have been exposing the `F5 Hello World` application, we are now going to use the same template to deploy services to expose the `Hackazon` and `DVWA` applications.
+Through this point of the lab, we have been exposing the `F5 Hello World` application; we are now going to use the same template to deploy services to expose the `Hackazon` and `DVWA` applications.

 This Table represents the applications and extra variables we will use to create our additional deployments.